ReilleyMilne/CSS475AutoBase/README.md

 # CSS475 AutoBase

-AutoBase is a Auto Dealership Management project for a CSS 475 class assignment.
+This is an Auto Dealership Management project for a CSS 475 class database assignment.
 It includes a simple data pipeline to generate/import SQL data, a Flask backend API for authentication and customer queries, and a minimal frontend that consumes the API.

 This repository contains three main areas: